Hardware

 Skip this step if you want to solder it yourself.

 PCBWay has a minimum quantity of one for assembly.
-They will use the boards you ordered in step 2.
-What you’ll have them make is a “board of sockets” - the ICs will be installed by you later.
-It should never be constrained on parts availability since there are multiple vendors for every part.
+They will use the boards from step 2.
+The result is a “board of sockets” - you install the ICs yourself later.
+Parts availability should never be a constraint; every component has multiple vendors.

 Download the BOM, notes, and photos.